Kiveo/Aviation-Fleet-Manager/README.md

-Aviation Fleet Manager is a CRM that allows a user to sign up as a fleet manager.
-The fleet manager can then add aircraft to his fleet.
-Each manager can view their own fleets or view the entire fleet database.
-Aircraft created by a user/manager are detailed using an FAA identifier, a model, serial number, and a base of operations.
+Aviation Fleet Manager is a wep app CRM.
+Users can sign up as a fleet manager.
+A fleet manager can add, edit, or remove aircraft from his fleet.
+Managers can view their specific fleets and all users can view the total fleet.
+Aircraft are catalogued using an FAA identifier, a model, serial number, and a base of operations.

 1. To begin, clone the repo from: https://github.com/Kiveo/Aviation-Fleet-Manager .
 2. In the directory, use a terminal to run bundle install.